 In 2010 I was approached again by a bigger regional paper, Die Burger, to write weekly bike reviews for their Garden Route Motoring Guide.
 This time around it was a much more formal position as a paid freelance motorbike journalist.
 I had the freedom to choose what I wanted to write about and I got paid per article.
 I struggled with the "formal" writing style at first, but got more accustomed to it as time went on.
 Lets just say it's an ongoing process.

 In early 2011 things really started happening on the journalism front.
 Out of the blue and in the space of 7 days I was approached by two national bike magazines and also got offered the job as Die Burger's motoring journalist in the Garden Route area.
 All of a sudden this was much more than just "a sideline".
-Almost all of my free time is being taken up by this new venture.
+One thing led to another and today I own my own motoring newspaper called Ultimate Drive.

 Why don't you post all the car and bike reviews on your blog?

 This blog started out as a personal blog and I think I'd like to keep it hat way.
 Just an informal place where I get to share what I want how I want.
 I did post some, but decided not to clutter the blog with "formal" reviews.
-If I feel I want to share something of a particular vehicle I think I will share in the particular Ride Report.
+If I feel I want to share something of a particular vehicle I will do so though.

 Of all the bikes you have ridden, which was your favourite?

 There are several in fact.
-The bike that most impressed me recently was the Yamaha Super Ténéré.
+The bike that most impressed me recently was the KTM 1290 Adventure.
 What a fantastic bike.
-The bike that surprised me the most was the Honda Fury.
+But the bike that surprised me the most of all was the Honda Fury.
 Before I rode the Fury I would never have given a chopper a second thought, but the Fury broadened my horizons significantly.
 I really enjoyed riding that.
 As far as trail bikes go I think I would prefer a TTR250.
-The best pillion bike (according to my wife) was the Harley Davidson Ultra (AKA "The Couch") and I am yet to find an all round bike like my trusty TransAlp.
+The best pillion bike was the Harley Davidson Ultra (AKA "The Couch") and I am yet to find an all round bike like my trusty TransAlp.
 I reserve the right to amend this post as time goes on.

 You seem to be posting less and less on your blog.
 How come?Well, that explanation is a post all on it's own!
 Click Here...